oinume/tomahawk/docs/en/tomahawk-rsync.rst

 -o, --rsync-options
 ^^^^^^^^^^^^^^^^^^^
 Specifies rsync options.
-The default is '-avz'
+The default is '-av'

 -m, --mirror-mode
 ^^^^^^^^^^^^^^^^^
-Selection of "push" or "pull".
+Selection of 'push' or 'pull'.
-"pull" means copy files from remote to local (default: "push")
+'pull' means copy files from remote to local.
+The default is 'push'.

 SEE ALSO